2 people survive crash landing at Mesa airport after midair collision

 PHOENIX — Two people survived a crash landing at Falcon Field in Mesa after a midair collision Friday afternoon, authorities said.

+The plane’s landing gear failed and it crashed into the east end of the runway, breaking the plane in half just behind the cockpit, authorities said.

-The first plane came down safely, and the second crashed while landing.
+The first two planes came down safely, and the third crashed while landing.

 Two people were extricated by fire department personnel and taken to a hospital with injuries that aren’t considered life-threatening.

-According to ABC15, a plane with “U.S. Air Force” on side was severely damaged on the runway.
+A plane with “U.S. Air Force” on the side was severely damaged on the runway.

 The FAA and the National Transportation Safety Board (NTSB) will investigate the incident.